Iffen-Yu/iffen-yu.github.io/_pages/about.md

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads! -->
 Statistical Sampling
-$\bullet$ Monte Carlo & Quasi-Monte Carlo: Langevin Monte Carlo method, constrained sampling.
+- Monte Carlo & Quasi-Monte Carlo: Langevin Monte Carlo method, constrained sampling.
 Diffusion Model
-$\bullet$ Score-based diffusion model: score matching, acceleration and convergence analysis.
+- Score-based diffusion model: score matching, acceleration and convergence analysis.

 Publications
 ======